aadarshkt/inter_iit/README.md

 3. The scipy find_peaks() function is then called to get the index of the peaks in a light curve
 4. The peak width function is then called to get a portion of the curve around the peak required to fit the curve
 5. The background flux is then calculated by calling bgdata() function which returns two output
-6. returns the light curve after  removing the peak width
-7. returns the median calculated on light curve after removing the median
+  i) Returns the light curve after  removing the peak width ii) Returns the median calculated on light curve after removing the median
-8. The standard deviation is then calculated for rates after removing peak width from the light curve
+6. The standard deviation is then calculated for rates after removing peak width from the light curve
-9. User defined peak fitter function is called
+7. User defined peak fitter function is called
-10. we scale the rate using mix max scaler which is required for better fit
-11. we fit the portion around the peak to our light curve function  and get the parameters of the function
-12. using the parameters we got we extend the function to both side of the peakwidth
-13. we reverse scale rate to original value using rev_scaler()
+  i) We scale the rate using mix max scaler which is required for better fit ii) We fit the portion around the peak to our light curve function  and get the parameters of the function iii) Using the parameters we got we extend the function to both side of the peakwidth iv) we reverse scale rate to original value using rev_scaler()
-14. the time and rate for the extended curve corresponding to each peak is stored in newcurve
-15. scaled curve contains the fitted rate for peak width
+  v) The time and rate for the extended curve corresponding to each peak is stored in newcurve vi) Scaled curve contains the fitted rate for peak width
-16. Startidx() function is then called to get start and end index corresponding to start and end time of a burst
+8. Startidx() function is then called to get start and end index corresponding to start and end time of a burst
-17. the start and end time are calculated as the point where the background flux+standard deviation meet the newcurve(i.E.Extended fitted curve)
-18. unfit peaks are also eliminated in this function where
+  i) The start and end time are calculated as the point where the background flux+standard deviation meet the newcurve(i.E.Extended fitted curve) ii) unfit peaks are also eliminated in this function where
-19. the peak flux is lower than background flux +(115% of standard deviation)
-20. the extended fitted curve cuts the background+standard deviation just once
+    i) The peak flux is lower than background flux +(115% of standard deviation) ii) The extended fitted curve cuts the background+standard deviation just once
-21. Params function is called which then converts all the obtained information for all the peaks in a curve in a dataframe and classifies the peak on the basis of flux
+9. Params function is called which then converts all the obtained information for all the peaks in a curve in a dataframe and classifies the peak on the basis of flux
-22. Sticher function is then called which stiches the scaled curve(i.E. Fitted curve for peak width) for multiple peaks and background data
+10. Sticher function is then called which stiches the scaled curve(i.E. Fitted curve for peak width) for multiple peaks and background data.